17 Colorful Things to Do in Old San Juan (Plus Day Trips)

 Hiking and swimming in El Yunque rainforest is a great day trip from San Juan.

-Visiting El Yunque rainforest is a great day trip from San Juan
+Visiting El Yunque rainforest makes for a great day trip from San Juan

-Indeed visiting El Yunque is one of the best things to do in Puerto Rico, period!
+El Yunque National Forest isn’t just any rainforest.
+It’s the only one in the U.S. National Forest Service, and visiting it is hands down one of the best things to do in Puerto Rico, period!

 You get great views from the Yokahu Observation Tower in El Yunque National Forest, Puerto Rico.